RobsonAutomator/sitecore-azure-next/README.md

 @RobsonAutomator learning using Sitecore Azure Toolkit to deploy various Sitecore configurations.

+## What not to do with Sitecore Azure Toolkit

+1. Please not use 'admin' as yous SQL user becuse deployment will fail.
+2. If you run deployment twice then your Sitecore installation will be destroyed

 ## How to login to Azure account in automated and silent way ?

 When you experiment with Sitecore deployment you need to login to your Azure account.